Azure/bicep-types-az/generated/network/microsoft.network/2017-03-30/types.md

 ## WebApplicationFirewallCustomRule
 ### Properties
 * **action**: 'Allow' | 'Block' | 'Log' (Required): Type of Actions.
-* **etag**: string (ReadOnly): A unique read-only string that changes whenever the resource is updated.
+* **etag**: string (ReadOnly): Gets a unique read-only string that changes whenever the resource is updated.
 * **matchConditions**: [MatchCondition](#matchcondition)[] (Required): List of match conditions.
-* **name**: string: The name of the resource that is unique within a policy.
+* **name**: string: Gets name of the resource that is unique within a policy.
 This name can be used to access the resource.
 * **priority**: int (Required): Describes priority of the rule.
 Rules with a lower value will be evaluated before rules with a higher value.
 * **ruleType**: 'Invalid' | 'MatchRule' (Required): Describes type of rule.